 A dominant marathon runner whose powerful performances on the world stage were later overshadowed by a doping scandal.

-Rita Jeptoo's story is one of dramatic ascent and a profound, cautionary fall.
-Hailing from the high-altitude training grounds of Kenya's Rift Valley, she announced herself by winning the Boston Marathon in 2006.
-Known for her formidable strength and a devastating finishing kick, she conquered Chicago in 2013 and returned to Boston in 2013 and 2014 with commanding victories, setting a course record in her final win.
-At her peak, she was the number-one ranked female marathoner in the world, collecting World Marathon Majors series titles.
-However, in late 2014, an out-of-competition test revealed the blood-booster EPO, leading to a two-year ban that was later extended to four years.
-Her career remains a complex chapter in distance running, marked by extraordinary athletic achievement and the stark realities of the sport's ongoing battle with performance-enhancing drugs.
+Rita Jeptoo won the Boston Marathon in 2006.
+The Kenyan runner, trained in the Rift Valley, added victories in Chicago in 2013 and Boston in 2013 and 2014, setting a course record in her final Boston win.
+She became the number-one ranked female marathoner in the world and collected World Marathon Majors series titles.
+In late 2014, an out-of-competition test revealed the blood-booster EPO.
+A two-year ban was later extended to four.
+Her career remains a complex chapter marked by extraordinary achievement and the stark realities of doping.

 1981–1996